Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 Solar-Assisted Cooling Systems

-- Hybrid solar-electric systems with battery storage
+- Hybrid solar-electric with battery storage for peak shaving

 Maintenance Intensive Summer Protocols